st10275468/MediTrack-/README.md

 - **Medicine Search**: Users can search through an extensive medical database using the trusted and reliable FDA API, feature provides user with information such as, medication name, uses, dosage guidelines, side effects and potential interactions.
 - **Pill Reminders**: Users can set and manage reminders to take medications, they can enter the name, dosage and frequency.
 (Will make use of push notifications and work offline in future update.)
 - **Medical Profile**: Users are provided with a personal medical profile.
 This can be used to store any personal medical information such as medications, medical conditions, allergies and personal details.
 (Profile will be able to be exported in future updates for easy sharing with family and healthcare providers.)
-- **Pharmacy Map**: User can acces map displaying nearby pharmacies, doctors and hospitals.
+- **Pharmacy Map**: User can access map displaying nearby pharmacies, doctors and hospitals.
 Makes user of Google Maps API and Geoplify API for mapping services.
 - **Barcode Scanner**: Future update will include a barcode scanner feature allowing users to scan medication barcodes and receive relevant information.
 - **Customizable App**: Settings menu allowing users to change theme, language and account settings.